Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 The destination account's SignerList remains the actual remote authority.
 Its keys, weights, optional operator signer, and rotation policy are client/operator configuration that source consensus cannot verify.
-The committee cap matches `STTx::maxMultiSigners()`; reserving a separate operator entry reduces the maximum validator roster usable by that destination account.
+Export's 32-member source cap matches the expanded `STTx::maxMultiSigners()` capacity used by network-0 signing rules.
+A destination without `featureExpandedSignerList` supports only eight entries and must configure a smaller committee; reserving a separate operator entry likewise reduces the maximum validator roster usable by that destination account.
 A lower remote threshold weakens the claimed custody policy, while a higher threshold may strand an otherwise sufficient source witness.
 Target ledger validation and the returning XPOP are separate from this authorization decision.

 The extended proposal machinery is enabled when either feature needs signed sidecar fields.
 Do not make Export depend on RNG availability just because RNG